jaypathar/node/express/README.md

 Routing refers to determining how an application responds to a client request to a particular endpoint, which is a URI (or path) and a specific HTTP request method (GET, POST, and so on).

+- GET : used to fetch data.
+- POST : used to send data.
+- PUT : used to change data.
+- DELETE : used to delete data.

 Route take the following definition:

 **app.METHOD(PATH, HANDLER)**